Text Mining Undergraduate Engineering Programs' Applications: the Role of Gender, Nationality, and Socio-economic Status: Method

-\paragraph{Phase Zero: Data Pre-processing:} We perform standard pre-processing for text data including tokenization, stop word removal, and word lemmatization.
-We extend the set of stop words provided by the Natural Language Toolkit (NLTK) \citep{Bird} by introducing high-frequency words of the given corpus, for instance, the names of universities and the word ``engineering'', to enhance model performance.
-Each text response is converted to a bag of words for further analysis.
-In addition, we add bi-grams and tri-grams that appear over $30$ times in the text corpus to take into account important phrases (e.g., ``co-op'' (co-operative education)) to extend the text, as the LDA may suffer from word co-occurence sparsity in short texts.
+We first perform standard pre-processing for the text data, including tokenization, stop word removal, and word lemmatization.
+We extend the set of stop words provided by the Natural Language Toolkit (NLTK) \cite{Bird} by adding words that are frequently used in the essays, including the names of universities and the word ``engineering''.
+Moreover, we add bi-grams and tri-grams that appear over $30$ times in the dataset to account for important phrases, such as ``co-op'' (co-operative education).
+Adding bi-grams and tri-grams also helps to extend the length of the essays.
+This is beneficial for the LDA model, which generally suffers from performance degradation on short documents.
+At the end of this step, each essay is represented as a bag of words.

-\paragraph{Phase One: Topic Extraction:} We harness the LDA model to cluster the text responses into $k$ different groups.
-The number of clusters, $k$, is an important model input that has significant impact on the interpretability of the final result.
-We evaluate the model performance under different choices of $k$, based on the coherent score designed by \cite{Roder} as well as manual inspections.
-Given that the number of topics in university application essays is generally as low as 10 \citep{Chopra}, we set the possible range of $k$ to be between 1 and 30 inclusively to avoid extensive human intervention in combining clusters.
-The LDA model provides top words with the highest frequencies in each ``topic'' based on which we are able to design keywords that can well represent the inherent topics.